-I have worked as a psychologist in private practice for 35 years.
+I have worked as a psychologist in private practice for 38 years.
 I worked in southern California until 1987 at which time I moved to Springfield.
-I accepted a position on the Psychology faculty at Missouri State University, where I have been ever since.
-I have taught courses at the undergraduate level in General Psychology, Abnormal Psychology, and Clinical Psychology.
-On the graduate level, I teach courses in Individual Psychotherapy and Ethical and Professional Issues.
-I also serve as the faculty director for our undergraduate practicum students and for our clinical track practicum students.
+I accepted a position on the Psychology faculty at Missouri State University from which I retired in 2019.
+I taught courses at the undergraduate level in General Psychology, Abnormal Psychology, and Clinical Psychology.
+On the graduate level, I taught courses in Psychotherapy, Counseling, and Ethical and Professional Issues.
+I also served as the faculty director for our undergraduate practicum students and for our clinical track practicum students.
 I have maintained a private practice throughout that time, providing psychotherapy, counseling, and assessment.
-I have a Certificate of Proficiency in the Treatment of Alcohol and Other Psychoactive Substance Use Disorders from the American Psychological Association Practice Organization’s College of Professional Psychology.

-I am an author on 14 professional articles on topics including psychological factors in heart disease, assessment, and sport psychology.
+I am an author on 19 professional articles on topics including psychological factors in heart disease, assessment, substance abuse, and the therapeutic alliance.
 I have made over 30 presentations at professional conferences, and numerous presentations to community groups.
 In addition to my work at the University and in my private practice, I have been involved extensively in local, state, and national associations.
 I have served as:

 President, Division 13 (Consulting Psychology) of the American Psychological Association